 \section{Introduction}

-The notion of \emph{barrier certificates}~\cite{prajna_2002_introducing} combined with constraint satisfaction based search approaches have transformed automatic safety verification landscape for dynamical systems.
+The notion of \emph{barrier certificates}~\cite{prajna_2002_introducing} combined with constraint satisfaction based search approaches have transformed automatic safety verification for dynamical systems.
 A barrier certificate is a function over the state set of the system, such that the value of the barrier is non-positive over the initial set of states, is non-increasing as the system evolves, and positive over the unsafe set of states.
 They thus act as a functional overapproximation of the reachable set of states where any state is in the overapproximation if it has a value that is non-positive.
-When combined with the positivity condition over the unsafe set, it guarantees safety.
-Barrier certificates are an \emph{abstraction}-free approach to safety that, when applicable, provide an antidote to the curse of dimensionality.
+When combined with a positivity condition over the unsafe set, it guarantees safety.
 In the classic automata-theoretic approach to verification, the central query involves ascertaining whether a set of states may only be visited finitely often.
-In particular, bounded synthesis based approaches ~\cite{schewe_2007_bounded,filiot_2009_antichain,filiot_2011_antichains, bohy_2012_acacia+} are centered around the idea that the problem of determining whether a set of states is visited finitely often can be answered by demonstrating a safety condition; this condition characterizes that the number of times the system can reach the aforementioned set is bounded from above by some fixed hyperparameter. \emph{This paper presents an abstraction-free approach to automata-theoretic verification of discrete-time dynamical systems by advocating a notion of Co-B\"uchi Barrier Certificates. }
+In particular, bounded synthesis based approaches ~\cite{schewe_2007_bounded,filiot_2009_antichain,filiot_2011_antichains,bohy_2012_acacia+} are centered around the idea that the problem of determining whether a set is visited only finitely often can be answered by demonstrating a safety condition; this condition characterizes that the number of times the system can reach the aforementioned set is bounded from above by some fixed hyperparameter. \emph{This paper presents an approach to automata-theoretic verification of discrete-time dynamical systems by advocating a notion of Co-B\"uchi barrier certificates. }